 PREPARING YOUR BOX ACCOUNT: Ensure that Cloud FastPath is an available application.
 To do this:

-Log into the Box Admin Console and select Business Settings from the user menu on the top right corner.
-Then select Apps from the top nav bar:
+- Log into the Box Admin Console and select Apps from the sidebar:

 While it is strongly recommended that you provide Administrator credentials to your Box (Admin Account) System, you can use co-admin credentials.
 Box’s security strategy will only allow you to access that co-admin account and the accounts of non-admin Users – a co-admin cannot access data in other co-admin’s accounts or administrator accounts, even if that data is shared.

 If you do want to use a co-admin account, go into your Box admin console, click on the Users icon, click the username you wish to edit, and select the Co-Admin button in the Edit User Access permissions screen.
 Make sure that you have the following authorization:

 - Locking your files with the Box “lock” feature will NOT prevent them from being overwritten if you transfer a newer version of the same file into Box.

 - Box Note files will be exported to .docx files by default.
 Pictures embedded in Box Note files via Box links are not supported.
 For Box Note migrations going to Google Drive, opening the .docx file directly in Google Docs may have variable results.
 Tervela recommends opening and re-saving the exported .docx files in Word prior to opening in Google Docs.